fredrikrudin/IntuneDocs/intune/certificates-scep-configure.md

 Allow all ports and protocols necessary between the NDES server and any supporting infrastructure.
 For example, the NDES server needs to communicate with the CA, DNS servers, Configuration Manager servers, domain controllers, and possibly other services within your environment.

 We highly recommend publishing the NDES server through a reverse proxy, such as the [Azure AD application proxy](https://azure.microsoft.com/documentation/articles/active-directory-application-proxy-publish/), [Web Access Proxy](https://technet.microsoft.com/library/dn584107.aspx), or a third-party proxy.

+The Server hosting the Microsoft Intune Certificate Connector needs to login to and connect to Intune For more information regarding the Service Endpoints see https://docs.microsoft.com/en-us/intune/network-bandwidth-use Also note that Internet Explorer Enhanced Security needs to be turned off on the server.

 ### Certificates and templates